hvikramarora/copy-paste-tool/README.md

        <textarea id="textAreaX" placeholder="Enter your text here...">Sample Text X</textarea>
        <button onclick="copyToClipboard('textAreaX')">Copy to Clipboard</button>
    </div>
-A sample HTML snippet is also given in the htmlm file. you can copy and edit it to add more blocks.
+A sample HTML snippet is also given in the html file.
+You can copy and edit it to add more blocks.